 The service provider that is requesting a signed STI certificate responds to that challenge by providing the current valid token acquired from the STI-PA.

-If not already cached, the STI-CA sends a request for a public key certificate to the STI-PA in order to validate that the signature of the token has been signed by the STI-PA.
+The STI-CA sends a request for a public key certificate to the STI-PA in order to validate that the signature of the token has been signed by the STI-PA.
 Once the STI-CA receives the indication that the service provider is authorized, the STI-CA can issue the certificate.

 In parallel with step 4, the ACME client starts polling for the “valid” status to determine if the service provider has been authorized to get an STI certificate and whether an STI certificate is available.
 Once the STI certificate has been issued, the ACME client downloads the STI certificate for use by the SP-KMS.